 Martin et al (2017) Environ.
 Res.
 Lett.
 Shrub growth and expansion in the Arctic tundra: an assessment of controlling factors using an evidence-based approach.

 Pecl et al (2017) Science Biodiversity redistribution under climate change: Impacts on ecosystems and human well-being.

 Tokarevich et al (2017) Medical Safety & Global Health.
 Seroprevalence of tick-borne diseases in the population of the European North of Russia.

 Tokarevich et al (2017) Int J Circumpolar Health.
 Impact of air temperature variation on the ixodid ticks habitat and tick-borne encephalitis incidence in the Russian Arctic: the case of the Komi Republic.

-Bring et al (2016) J of Geophysical Research Arctic terrestrial hydrology: A synthesis of processes, regional effects, and research challenges.
+Bring et al (2016) Journal of Geophysical Research.
+Arctic terrestrial hydrology: A synthesis of processes, regional effects, and research challenges.

 Riseth et al (2016) Journal of Forest Economics.175 years of adaptation: North Scandinavian Sámi reindeer herding between government policies and winter climate variability (1835–2010).